unoplatform/uno.resizetizer/doc/using-uno-resizetizer.md

 # [**Shared Project Based Solution**](#tab/sharedproject)

 * Create an `Icons` folder inside the Shared project, and add the files related to the app icon there.
-* In each of your project heads (iOS, Android, WebAssembly, ...) add the following block:
+* In each of your project heads (iOS, Android, WebAssembly, ...) add the following block on their `csproj`:

 ```xml
 <ItemGroup>